Euclidean TSP in Narrow Strips: An algorithm for narrow cylinders

-We will regularly use that any subset~$E$ of edges from an optimal tour of a planar point set~$P$ has the \emph{Packing Property}~\cite{bbkk-ethtsp-2018}: for any $t>0$ and any square~$\sig$ of side length~$t$, the number of edges from $E$ of length at least~$t/4$ that intersect~$\sig$ is~$O(1)$.
+We will regularly use that any subset~$E$ of edges from an optimal tour of a point set~$P$ has the \emph{Packing Property}~\cite{bbkk-ethtsp-2018}: for any $\lambda>0$ and any cube~$\sig$ of side length~$\lambda$, the number of edges from $E$ of length at least~$\lambda/4$ that intersect~$\sig$ is~$O(1)$.
 The Packing Property is at the heart of several subexponential algorithms~\cite{Kann92,SmithW98}.
-We also need the following lemma, which is essentially a special case of a recent result by De~Berg~\etal~\cite[Theorem 5]{bbkk-ethtsp-2018}; see Appendix~\ref{app:omitted-proofs} for a proof. \begin{lemma} Let $\sig_i$ be a square as defined above.
-Then we can compute in $O(k^3)$ time a separator~$s$ intersecting~$\sig_i$ such that the following holds.
-Let $T_{\myopt}$ be an optimal TSP tour on~$P$.
-For a separator~$s$, let $T(s,\sig_i)$ denote the set of edges from $T_\myopt$ with both endpoints in $\sig_{i-1}\cup \sig_i\cup \sig_{i+1}$ and crossing~$s$.
-Then $|T(s,\sig_i)|=O(\sqrt{k})$.
-Furthermore, there is a family $\cC$ of $2^{O(\sqrt{k})}$ sets, which we call \emph{candidate sets}, such that $T(s,\sig_i)\in \cC$, and this family can be computed in $2^{O(\sqrt{k})}$ time. \end{lemma}
+We need a recent separator theorem~\cite[Theorem 5]{bbkk-ethtsp-2018}, as explained next.